aldelcy/MyAutomationScript/README.md

 ## Description

-This is a test git repo for the google class
+This is a Test Git Repository for the google class

+You are free to clone this repo ad submit changes